jejacks0n/teaspoon/README.md

 If you want a more visual experience you can browse to the specs in the browser, or use the rake task to run them on the command line.
 By default Teabag uses PhantomJS to run your specs headless via the console.
-This turned out really well, so I encourage checking Teabag out just for that.
+This turned out really well, so we encourage checking Teabag out just for that.

 ### Browser